 Disease present.
-A yellow fever vaccination certificate is required for travellers aged 9 months or over arriving from countries with risk of yellow fever transmission.
+A vaccination certificate is required for travellers aged 9 months or over arriving from countries with risk of yellow fever transmission and for travellers who have transited through the airport of a country with risk of yellow fever transmission.